TOP STORIES

 How many years have you been in your current field of work?

 I joined BJC Planning, Design and Construction in 1997.
-For 15 of my 25 years at BJC, I've told stories about construction and the people who build BJC hospitals.
+For 17 of my 28 years at BJC, I've told stories about construction and the people who build BJC hospitals.

 What drew you to planning, design and construction field and why?

 My curiosity.
-Construction is fun to watch – who doesn’t like to watch demolition or new building rising from the ground and wonder how it all comes together!
+Construction is fun to watch – who doesn’t like to watch demolition or a new building rising from the ground and wonder how it all comes together!
 I quickly learned there is so much more to construction than meets the eye.
 It’s a fascinating and evolving field, and one in which I continue to learn.

 How have you seen the industry evolve since you’ve been in it?
 More diversity, more women?